ryanclark2/semaphore-docs-new/source/docs/cctry.md

 Semaphore provides CruiseControl status (CCTray / CCMenu) API endpoint.

 <p class="alert alert-warning">
-This endpoint requires the user to provide his authentication token via <strong>auth_token</strong> parameter.
+This endpoint requires the user to provide their authentication token via <strong>auth_token</strong> parameter.
 To see your authentication token and project hash id, open a project’s settings, then find the “API” tab.
 </p>

 ```bash